Best Electric Shavers for Men in 2026 Reviewed and Compared

 The 3040 features three shaving elements comprising two SensoFoil blades flanking an integrated middle trimmer.
 The idea here is that the two foils capture and cut shorter hairs, while the central trimmer tackles longer, more unruly ones.

-These shaving elements all flex just like the Braun S5 and other shavers, which I find helps the shaver to move along the contours well and maintain skin contact throughout the shave.
+These three shaving elements all flex just like the Braun S5 and other shavers, which I find helps the shaver to move along the contours well and maintain skin contact throughout the shave.

 While I do find the body of this shaver quite bulky compared to others, and lacking the ergonomics that the S5, S6, S7, and the Panasonic Arc 5 have, I soon adjusted to it and found it comfortable to hold and not cumbersome.